radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 And this also applies to text as well, where emotional meaning goes missing.
 A simple phrase like "why are you doing this?" can be interpreted majorly differently depending on the mood the recipient is in.
 "Smile more" with your juniors over text too.

+If you feel like they're still having a rough time, go around to your juniors and speak to them in person -- or over a quick video call if they're remote.
+I call this "escalating in fidelity" and it's a technique I employ when I think I'm being misinterpreted.

 ### Project Aristotle

 I'd like to back up all this belonging chatter with one final thing.
-A company you might've heard of, one called Google, ran this study called Project Aristotle.
+A company you might've heard of, one not far from here, called Google... ran this study called Project Aristotle.
 They wanted to know what made teams the most productive.
 They tried a bunch of things.
 Small teams.
 Big teams.
 Senior teams.
 Junior teams.
 Teams in the same room, or teams working remotely.
 None of it made as big an impact on team productivity as these five things.

 These five things are the pillars of making teams at Google the most productive.
 And this does not just apply at Google.
 It's universal.
 And I can think of nowhere else they apply more than helping juniors feel like they belong in our teams.
 The first one is the biggest: team members feel safe to take risks and be vulnerable in front of each other.